ProactiveProgrammers/text-analysis-starter/writing/reflection.md

 TODO: Provide a response to this question, explaining these three implementations of the set discrete structure.

-### At an intuitive and informal level what is the `aitextgen` package and how does it work?
+### How is the `set` discrete structure similar to and different from the `list` and the `tuple`?

-TODO: Provide a response to this question, leveraging the documentation for this tool on sites like GitHub.
+TODO: Provide a response to this question, leveraging your course note and the Proactive Programmers web site.

 ### At your own option, do you have any other insights to share about this assignment?